 We use controlled vocabulary terms or attributes to describe important features of transcript and gene annotation that are not captured in other fields.
-For example a transcript build of the basis of support from transcriptional evidence not derived from the same organism is tagged with the attribute ‘non-organism supported’, while a transcript that contains a non-canonical splice site that has been checked and retained in the geneset because it is supported by cross-species conservation is tagged with the attribute ’non-canonical conserved’.
+For example, a transcript build of the basis of support from transcriptional evidence not derived from the same organism is tagged with the attribute ‘non-organism supported’, while a transcript that contains a non-canonical splice site that has been checked and retained in the geneset because it is supported by cross-species conservation, is tagged with the attribute ’non-canonical conserved’.
 All attributes may be queried by users to facilitate the filtering of their associated transcripts and loci.

-Updates to Annotation: Missing loci It is clearly one of the key objectives of GENCODE to represent all gene loci in human and mouse.
+Updates to annotation: Missing loci It is clearly one of the key objectives of GENCODE to represent all gene loci in human and mouse.
 The main data types we use to identify unannotated loci are transcriptomic data, and proteomics data.
 Transcribed loci are identified by Ensembl, ENCODE collaborators and good quality public methods such as PLAR (PMID: 25959816) using transcriptome data, and become candidates for targeted manual annotation.
 These loci are manually annotated when the RNA-seq based transcripts have ≥1 intron intersecting with an unannotated intron in splicing ESTs, cDNAs or third generation RNA-seq transcripts, or when introns from ≥2 independently created RNA-seq based transcripts overlap.
 We will continue to investigate transcription identified in RNA-seq datasets from previously inaccessible tissues and development stages, public third generation transcriptional evidence such as SLRseq (PMID: 25985263) and PacBio and Capture-Seq PacBio data.

 Protein-coding loci are identified by analysis of reprocessed MS data from large-scale public shotgun proteomics datasets.
 In human this has led to the identification of ~20 novel protein-coding loci (REF).
 Mouse shotgun proteomic datasets are significantly smaller than human but the availability of samples in tissues and developmental stages inaccessible in human may support identification of novel loci.
 In addition to the MS data, we use cross-species conservation information from PhastCons (PMID: 16024819) and specific conservation of protein-coding sequence from PhyloCSF (PMID: 21685081) to identify novel gene loci.
-For example detailed investigation of a refined set of thousands of high scoring PhyloCSF regions generated across the whole human genome yielded more than 100 novel protein-coding loci, many of which had very low expression support in human RNA-seq datasets.
+For example, detailed investigation of a refined set of thousands of high scoring PhyloCSF regions generated across the whole human genome yielded more than 100 novel protein-coding loci, many of which had very low expression support in human RNA-seq datasets.
 We are currently investigating the equivalent dataset in mouse.
 Although many of the novel loci have orthologs in both species, we have identified multiple loci where a gene has been lost in one lineage, emphasizing the importance of independent analysis in both species.
 PhyloCSF frequently highlights unannotated pseudogene loci.
 More than 200 unitary and unprocessed pseudogenes have been identified suggesting that there remain many unannotated pseudogenes in both human and mouse genomes.
 We will continue to use large public proteomics datasets and cross-species conservation information to identify putative novel protein-coding loci.